endlessm/hack-web/docs/WritingQuests.md

 In this case, only the "Give me a hint" choice will be displayed.
 The other one will be hidden to the user, and will be automatically chosen when either the `flipped` or the `level_completed` variables change.
+## Recommendations

+- You should use at most 3 choices.
+The UI is optimized for that.
+- Emoji choices should go after "normal text" choices.